cchitsiang/awesome-stars/README.md

 ## Python

+- [stitionai/devika](https://github.com/stitionai/devika) - Devika is an Agentic AI Software Engineer that can understand high-level human instructions, break them down into steps, research relevant information, and write code to achieve the given objective.
+D
 - [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - A distributed, fault-tolerant task queue
 - [magicbear/palworld-server-toolkit](https://github.com/magicbear/palworld-server-toolkit) - PalWorld Server Toolkits - For Save file modify, list the players, repair sav file, etc...
 - [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.